mikeschinkel/go-instantiating-types-how-to/README.md

 You can see the [**complete code for Approach B here**](approach_b).

+Note, this code also is **notnot a fully fleshed out**; it also just illustrates the points mentioned here but does not try to go farther.

 ## The Output of Both Approaches
 So you can visualize the output of the two different approaches, here is what you'll see from both them: